Agriculture in India: Irrigation

 Indian irrigation infrastructure includes a network of major and minor canals from rivers, groundwater well-based systems, tanks, and other rainwater harvesting projects for agricultural activities.
 Of these, the groundwater system is the largest.
 Of the 219.158 million hectares of cultivated land in India, about 66 million hectare can be irrigated by groundwater wells and an additional 58.5 million hectares by irrigation canals.
 In 2010, only about 35% of agricultural land in India was reliably irrigated.
 About 2/3rd cultivated land in India is dependent on monsoons.
 The improvements in irrigation infrastructure in the last 50 years have helped India improve food security, reduce dependence on monsoons, improve agricultural productivity and create rural job opportunities.
 Dams used for irrigation projects have helped provide drinking water to a growing rural population, control flood and prevent drought-related damage to agriculture.
 However, free electricity and attractive minimum support price for water intensive crops such as sugarcane and rice have encouraged ground water mining leading to groundwater depletion and poor water quality.
 A news report in 2019 states that more than 60% of the water available for farming in India is consumed by rice and sugar, two crops that occupy 24% of the cultivable area.

 Output

 As of 2011, India had a large and diverse agricultural sector, accounting, on average, for about 16% of GDP and 10% of export earnings.
-India's arable land area of 1,597,000 km^{2} (394.6 million acres) is the second largest in the world, after the United States.
-Its gross irrigated crop area of 826,000 km^{2} (215.6 million acres) is the largest in the world.
+India's arable land area of 159.7 e6ha is the second largest in the world, after the United States.
+Its gross irrigated crop area of 82.6 e6ha is the largest in the world.
 India is among the top three global producers of many crops, including wheat, rice, pulses, cotton, peanuts, fruits and vegetables.
 Worldwide, as of 2011, India had the largest herds of buffalo and cattle, is the largest producer of milk and has one of the largest and fastest growing poultry industries.